• Skip to primary navigation

 Ingredients needed

-• Flour: I used cake (wheat) flour but you can use all purpose or bread flour too.
+• Flour: I used cake (wheat) flour but you can use all purpose flour or bread flour too.
 Stoneground flour will need a little extra rising time but most commercial bread flours will react the same as all purpose or cake flour.

 • Yeast.